google/gemmlowp/doc/less-than-8-bit.md

 ### The present

+TODO(benoitjacob): update this documentation.
+This 'present' state just became the past (February 2017).

 At the moment, this less-than-8-bit mode of gemmlowp is not much used in practice, because the implicit requantization of operands from 8bit to less-than-8bit turned out to be more expensive than initially expected, both in